I’ve officially been living in Costa Rica for 2 weeks today and will celebrate my 1 month anniversary of confirmed vagabond status in 2 days.

 We all get these signs and signals from ourselves, these messages that tell us what will bring us fulfillment and change the world.
 I chose to listen to mine.
 There’s no bragging about that.
 There’s nothing special about me that made me chose.
 We can all choose.

-I hope that, in my work, I’m helping to build the kind of world where we all choose that, where we look at what’s humanly possible and we know, right away, that it’s within our reach, because we’re all connected, we’re all beautiful, we’re all made of the same stuff.
+I hope that, in my work, I’m helping to build the kind of world where we all choose that, where we look at what’s humanly possible and know, right away, that it’s within our reach because we’re all connected, we’re all beautiful, we’re all made of the same stuff.

 Self-love is faith.

 I’m not special.
 I’m just someone who had some faith, who trusted her heart more than the dozens of voices who told her to play it safe and save for retirement.
 I’m just someone who followed her dreams instead of the advice of her parents, her teachers, and the conditioning of her culture.

 And that’s what I want to show the world.
 I want to show people what’s possible.

 I want to show people how sometimes being “foolish” is almost the same as being “happy”—if only we are foolish enough to trust our intuition over the outdated thought patterns in our minds.

 That’s what I want to stand for.
 And that’s why I’m going to keep sharing.

 Of course, when I first realized this, I just spouted something like that whole speech to Jamie while he smiled at me with that look he gets on his face when I go off like this.

 I was excited.
 I couldn’t wait to film, to take pictures, to pull back the curtains during my sessions (when the light dynamics didn’t interfere, of course).